 To lash or not to lash.
 That’s not really a question.

 If you’re getting brand photos done with Tilly it is highly recommended that you have lashes applied during your session with our makeup artist.
 There are thousands of different types of lashes and not all will make you look like a cast member of Priscilla Queen of the Desert.
 The reason we want false lashes is quite simply that they open the eye and draw the viewers eye to your eyes.
 So it’s definitely possible to have a subtle false lash look, but it’s important to have them.

 Some ladies really love wearing their hair up, and they rock it too.
 But no matter who you are I can promise you that wearing your hair down for your brand photos will yield the absolute best results possible.

 If your hair is pulled back there will be many angles where you look, sorry to say it, bald as an egg.
 Letting your hair down will frame your face and ensure people know you have hair from every angle that we shoot at.

-***Regardless of hair colour soft waves, or straightened will look best.
+***Regardless of hair colour soft waves, or straightened, with volume at the roots, will look best.